micmejia/bible-dump/NKJV/Exodus/Exod 8.md

 Then Pharaoh called for Moses and Aaron, and said, "Go, sacrifice to your God in the land."

 ###### 26
 And Moses said, "It is not right to do so, for we would be sacrificing the abomination of the Egyptians to the Lord our God.
-If we sacrifice the abomination of the Egyptians before their eyes, then will they not [^g]stone us?
+If we sacrifice the abomination of the Egyptians before their eyes, then will they not stone us?

 ###### 27
 We will go three days' journey into the wilderness and sacrifice to the Lord our God as He will command us."